DylanJRogers0/morning-briefing/prompt.md

-Daily briefing for Dylan Rogers (Harvard Kennedy Scholar, researcher on AI and geopolitics, Chief of Staff; writes Features and Targets Substack).
+Daily briefing for XXX (Researcher on AI and geopolitics; writes Features and Targets Substack).
 Search the web and Gmail (last 24 hours) for material.
 Fetch today's Google Calendar events.

+IMPORTANT — WORKING METHOD: Complete and write each section to briefing.md using the Write/Edit tools before moving to the next.
+Do not compose everything in memory at the end.
+After all sections are written to briefing.md, read the file and create the Gmail draft from it.

 STRUCTURE — follow exactly: